metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

 - `endpoints` (Attributes List) Endpoints is a list of external endpoints associated with this entity. (see [below for nested schema](#nestedatt--spec--externalentity--externalentityspec--endpoints))
-- `external_node` (String) ExternalNode is the opaque identifier of the agent/controller responsible for additional processing or handling of this external entity.
+- `external_node` (String) ExternalNode is the opaque identifier of the agent/controller responsiblefor additional processing or handling of this external entity.
 - `ports` (Attributes List) Ports maintain the list of named ports. (see [below for nested schema](#nestedatt--spec--externalentity--externalentityspec--ports))

 <a id="nestedatt--spec--externalentity--externalentityspec--endpoints"></a>